 Expecting moms – how to prep your car for your newborn

 You’ve been planning for nine months and are as ready as you’ll ever be to bring home your newborn bundle of joy.
-At home, a fully-equipped nursery adorned with the silkiest of blankets and softest of stuffed animals is ready to warmly welcome home the newest love of your life.
+At home, a fully equipped nursery adorned with the silkiest of blankets and softest of stuffed animals is ready to warmly welcome home the newest love of your life.
 Your hospital bag is packed and your top-rated rear-facing infant car seat is installed in the backseat of your vehicle.
 You know how to prep your car for your newborn, right?

-1) Use the “one inch rule” when installing your seat
+1) Use the “one-inch rule” when installing your seat

 2) Fit is everything when it comes to your baby’s harness